 Picking out a microphone seems an intimidating process.
 After all, there are so many recording patterns to know about and it seems that picking out a general-purpose mic can be more difficult than selecting a user-specific option.
-Well, although the Samson Go Mic is nearly a decade old, it’s still a go-to pick for many starting content creators, gamers, and podcasters.
+Well, although the Samson Go Mic is about a decade old, it’s still a go-to pick for many starting content creators, gamers, and podcasters.
 Let’s take a look at this affordable hit.

 Who is the Samson Go Mic for?

 - Content creators.
 As we all know, content is king and to have quality content you need quality hardware.
 That said, good hardware doesn’t need to run you into debt as proven by the Samson Go Mic which is portable and records at 16-bit, 44.1kHz resolution.